callstack/react-theme-provider/CONTRIBUTING.md

 ## License

-By contributing to react-theme-context, you agree that your contributions will be licensed under its **MIT** license.
+By contributing to @callstack/react-theme-provider, you agree that your contributions will be licensed under its **MIT** license.